INSQ: An Influential Neighbor Set Based Moving kNN Query Processing System: Demonstration

 The global setting includes the underlying map to be used, the data space to be used, and the value of the query parameter $k$.
 There are also two buttons ``Save'' and ``Read'' which are for recording and loading the demonstration settings.

-The road network setting includes options to control the operations being performed: ``\emph{Node}'', ``\emph{Site}'', ``\emph{Trajectory}'', and ``\emph{Demo}''.
-When one of the first three options is chosen, it allows users to add/move/delete the network nodes/data objects/query trajectory.
+The road network setting controls the operations being performed: ``\emph{Node}'', ``\emph{Site}'', ``\emph{Trajectory}'', and ``\emph{Demo}''.
+When one of the first three options is chosen, users can add/move/delete the network nodes/data objects/query trajectory.
 When ``Demo'' is chosen, a M$k$NN query will be simulated.
 The setting also includes options to control which objects to be shown as well as the query object's moving speed in the simulation.

 The 2D plane setting includes the number of data objects to generate ($n$), the value of the prefetch ratio ($\rho$), and whether to show the Voronoi cells and the corresponding safe regions.

 Under these settings, the current \knn set and the INS are displayed.